salamnocap/scheduler-sync/README.md

-# opc-client-app
+# opc-pro-scheduler
+---
-opc-client-app is an application for scheduling data collection from OPC servers.
+## opc-pro-scheduler is a simple scheduler for OPC UA servers.